matthewjosephtaylor/mjt-thoughts/art/all-art-contextual.md

 into something a _machine_ can usefully interpret, goes against the grain.

-I beg to share my idea of what programming is, and why I rankle whenever someone uses the term 'Computer Science' or calls myself and other software developers/programmers 'software engineers'.
-I don't take offense, but it rubs me the wrong way, like when someone mispronounces a word I think _ought_ to be pronounced the way I understand it.
+I beg to share my idea of what programming is, and why I rankle whenever someone uses the term 'Computer Science' to describe what I do, or calls myself and other software developers/programmers 'software engineers'.
+I don't take offense, but it rubs me the wrong way, like when someone mispronounces a word I think _ought_ to be pronounced the way I say it.

 Engineering according to wikipedia is
 [the use of scientific principles to design and build machines](https://en.wikipedia.org/wiki/Engineering)